-Pursuant to Order 9, rule 17 of the ROC 2021, the claimant can apply for summary judgment against the defendant on the grounds that the defendant has no real defence to any part of the claim (except for the amount of damages claimed).
+Pursuant to Order 9, rule 17(1) of the ROC 2021, the claimant can apply for summary judgment against the defendant after the defence has been filed and served on the ground that the defendant has no real defence to a claim or any part of the claim (except for the amount of damages claimed).
 However, the defendant may resist the application for summary judgment by raising one or more triable issues.

-Pursuant to Order 9, rule 19 of the ROC 2021, upon a party's application or on the court's own accord, the court may decide any question of law or the construction of any document without a trial, whether or not such decision will fully determine the action.
+Pursuant to Order 9, rule 19 of the ROC 2021, upon a

+party's application or on the court's own accord, the court may decide any question of law or the construction of any document without a trial or hearing on the facts, whether or not such decision will fully determine the action.
 Where the court's decision fully determines the entire matter or any claim therein (subject only to any appeal), the court may give judgment or dismiss the action or make any order that is appropriate.